ftcodelib/k8s-logrotate-container/README.md

 Kubernetes container to do cronjob and logrotate

 ## Usage
-Change the logrotate path accordingly as your requirement.
+Change the logrotate path and namespaces accordingly as your requirement.

 ## Deploy the container
 ```bash